lucalves/lucalves/README.md

 - ⭐️ To develop software that makes a difference.
 - 🌐 To connect and collaborate with fellow developers and tech enthusiasts.
+- 🚀 Learning and teaching many people to create software that changes people's lives.

 ## Last written posts